Jakubzik/rremind/README.md

 (Duration can be hours or minutes; values > 8 are interpreted as minutes; time is optional)

-``rremind`` will ask for the location of your .rem-files on the first run.
+``rremind`` will ask for the location of your .rem-files on the first run -- or the location can be altered later using ``rremind config``.

-You can then retrieve dates of specific days, or find appointments by name (e.g. 'dentist').
+You can then retrieve dates of specific days or periods, or find appointments by name (e.g. 'dentist').

 ## Installation